-STEP 1- MONITOR- Attendance is beginning to cause concern.
+STEP 1- MONITOR- Attendance is beginning to cause concern as the child has had 5 days of missed school or has an unauthorised absence (not family holiday as that is dealt with separately).
 A Stage 1 letter will be sent inviting parents to an informal meeting with the attendance officer, and Early Help can be offered if appropriate.

-STEP 2- LISTEN AND UNDERSTAND- Attendance is not improving.
+STEP 2- LISTEN AND UNDERSTAND- Attendance is not improving and now there have been 8 days of absence or more than 1 unauthorised absence.
 A Stage 2 letter will be sent inviting parents to a school attendance review meeting with the school attendance officer where an attendance support plan will be implemented and Early Help can be offered if appropriate.

-STEP 3- FACILITATE SUPPORT- The child is now at risk of persistent absence.
-The attendance leader and the school attendance champion ( senior leader) will meet with the parents, and Early Help will be offered.
+STEP 3- FACILITATE SUPPORT- The child has missed 10 school days or has further unauthorised sessions.
+The child is now at risk of persistent absence.
+The attendance leader and EWO from Instill excellence will meet with the parents, and Early Help will be offered.
 The attendance support plan will be reviewed.